 Personal Practice Retreat with Alan Muller

-March 17 @ 6:00 pm - March 30 @ 9:00 pm
+April 10 @ 6:00 pm - April 18 @ 1:00 pm

 Tara’s Valley was chosen by Akong Rinpoche for personal practice retreats as a 4-year traditional retreat is out of the reach of most people leading modern lives.
 It is a great challenge for lay practitioners to find the time or place to complete such practices as the Ngondro – the foundational practices of Tibetan Buddhism.
 The retreats are not closed and people can go for walks in the surrounding areas.

-The retreat support is Alan Muller who is also accommodated in Tara’s Valley.
+The retreat is guided by Alan Muller who is also accommodated in Tara’s Valley.
 He took refuge in 1997 with Akong Rinpoche.
 In 2003, he completed a one-year closed retreat under the guidance of Lama Yeshe Rinpoche at Samye Ling Monastery in Scotland.
 During this period, he took novice monks vows.
 Alan remained a novice monk for six years and now presents courses and retreats as a layperson.
 He has formed Ngondro groups since 2004 around Southern Africa.

 The retreat takes place over 9 days in Tara’s Valley Retreat House.
 The retreat cost of R2600 includes accommodation and meals but excludes dana.
 Please don’t let the inability to pay prevent you from attending.
 Speak to us about possible bursary places – firstname.lastname@example.org.